turdusmerula/kipartman/README.md

 The server can be run manually or through a docker-compose.

-  * To run it manually locate your pip package installation folder:
+  * To run it manually just use the command:

-  pip show kipartman

-You should find an item 'Location: ' containing the output path.
-You can then run a server by:

-  cd <dist-packages>/kipartbase
-  python manage.py migrate
-  PYTHONPATH=$(pwd) python -m swagger_server
+  kipartbase

   * You can also run it through a docker-compose from the git repository: